"What's this weird-looking thing I found on the beach?"

 Sometimes the OMMSN will post signs to alert the public to the presence of a seal and encourage all to keep a respectful distance from the resting animal.
 If you are concerned about the welfare of a seal pup or any other marine mammal you encounter, report it to the 24-hour Oregon State Police hotline at 800-452-7888.
 Please describe the situation and location of the animal so the OMMSN can follow up on your concerns.

 Q. Four or five years ago on a trip back to Oregon I saw a submersible on display in the HMSC that had a black, melted patch on the bottom.
 I remember being told or reading that it had contacted a hot lava flow and has some lava stuck to it.
 Am I remembering this correctly?
 Or was it melted by a hot spring?
 What is the name of the submersible and when did the encounter happen?
-I have searched the OSU and NOAA archives and can't find any mention of the incident, so I am beginning to think I dreamed this up! - Tom D.
+I have searched the OSU and NOAA archives and can't find any mention of the incident, so I am beginning to think I dreamed this up!

 A. We have a large underwater instrument package, called a Rumbleometer, on display here at HMSC.
 It is not an ROV (submersible), but an instrument platform for measuring changes on the ocean floor.
 In 1997 it was deployed on the Axial Volcano off the Oregon/Washington coast.
 The following year it was caught in an eruptive event and its legs were encased in molten lava.
-The "hardhats" which protect its glass floats were damaged by the heat, but the Rumbleometer was ultimately recovered by the Canadian ROV ROPOS (Remotely Operated Platform for Ocean Science).
+The "hardhats" that protect its glass floats were damaged by the heat, but the Rumbleometer was ultimately recovered by the Canadian ROV ROPOS (Remotely Operated Platform for Ocean Science).
 Watch a short video about the Rumbleometer [high resolution] [standard resolution].

 Q. Hello, I was wondering if you could identify the animal in the attached photos.

 I was walking on the beach south of Waldport, at Tillicum Beach on March 24, 2009, and this was washed up on shore.
 The total length was around 4' long.
-My first thought was an eel, but looking at photos, it doesn't seem to match. - Chuck W.
+My first thought was an eel, but looking at photos, it doesn't seem to match.

 A. Marine educator Bill Hanshumaker identified this animal as a lancet fish, and notes that he received a report of a lancet fish stranding near Beverly Beach around the same time.

 Lancet fish are large oceanic predators in the genus Alepisaurus ("Scaleless lizard"), the only living genus in the family Alepisauridae.
-They can grow up to 2 metres (6.6 feet)in length.
-Even though lancet fish are widely distributed in all the world's oceans (except the polar seas) very little is known about their biology.
+They can grow up to 2 metres (6.6 feet) in length.
+Even though lancet fish are widely distributed in all the world's oceans (except the polar seas), very little is known about their biology.

 Q. I recently moved to Oregon from the East coast and I'm ecstatic about being able to catch my own clams and crabs on the coast.
 When I've gone crabbing I go to the Newport public fishing pier by the Rogue brewery.
 I've noticed a dock off of that east end of your parking lot and see a sign that says official vehicles only, but nothing about people.
-As you've guessed by now I'm curious if I can crab off of that dock.- Troy A.
+As you've guessed by now I'm curious if I can crab off of that dock.

 A. The pier is where Oregon State University's research vessels, as well as visiting research ships, tie up when they're in port.
 For liability reasons, we need to keep it off limits to the public, except for special events such as public vessel tours.
-You can find many public docks in Newport where crabbing is permitted, though - try the South Beach marina area.
-Don't forget: In Oregon, you now need a license to catch crab, clams and other shellfish.
+You can find many public docks in Newport where crabbing is permitted, though; try the South Beach marina area.
+Don't forget: In Oregon, you need a license to catch crab, clams and other shellfish.
 Licenses are available whereever fishing licenses are sold, or can be purchased online from the Oregon Department of Fish and Wildlife.